-I am an environmental scientist specialising in hydrology and biogeochemistry of Polar Regions.
-My research focuses on investigation of short- as well as long-term effects of climate change on the terrestrial and marine ecosystems in the Arctic and Antarctica.
+I am an environmental scientist specialising in hydrology and biogeochemistry of both Polar Regions.
+Therefore, my research focuses on investigation of short- as well as long-term effects of climate change on the terrestrial and marine ecosystems in the Arctic and Antarctica.

 My current research explores:

 water management and ecosystem dynamics